What is an innovation challenge?

 Why and when should you run an innovation challenge?

-Innovation challenges provide an efficient way of generating ideas from your employees or customers while also providing access to fresh sources that would otherwise only be accessible through expensive methods like R&D projects or market research surveys.
+Innovation challenges provide a powerful way of generating ideas from your employees or customers while also providing access to fresh sources that would otherwise only be accessible through expensive methods like R&D projects or market research surveys.

 Challenges have a significant role in the annual plan of innovation activities.
-Their purpose is to generate ideas in areas relevant to the organization’s strategy and management needs.
+According to Gartner's report, around 20-50% of organizations use challenges in their innovation activities.
+Their purpose is to generate new ideas in areas relevant to the organization's strategy and management needs.
 It is normal to have fluctuations in participation activity inside an organization.
 Including contests as a regular part of the annual plan keeps the innovation activity high.

-- It compliments continuous innovation and keeps innovation in people’s minds
+• It complements continuous innovation and keeps innovation in people's minds

-- It deepens participants’ understanding of the strategy when they work with the topic
+• It deepens participants' understanding of the strategy when they work on the topic

-- It increases the commitment of the management when they see proposals being developed to strategic objectives
+• It increases the commitment of the management when they see proposals being developed for strategic objectives

 1. Find the sponsor and topic

-The most crucial step in preparation is to find a sponsor with a topic requiring solutions.
-Running a challenge without funding or real need is dangerous because it increases the risk that the best proposals won’t be implemented.
-This will decrease the willingness to participate in the future.
+The most crucial step in preparation is to find a sponsor with a topic that requires solutions.
+Running a challenge without funding or real need is dangerous because it increases the risk that the best proposals won't be implemented.
+This will decrease the willingness to participate in future challenges.

 There are several techniques for developing challenge question alternatives.
 They are described in the article: Why innovation challenge design is important and how to do it.

-The Challenge question is accompanied by a brief that describes the expectations.
-The brief includes
+The challenge question is accompanied by a brief that describes the expectations.
+The brief of the challenge should include:

-- idea contest process: e.g., steps, timeline, feedback, rewarding
+• idea competition process: e.g., steps, timeline, feedback, rewarding

 Communicating the evaluation criteria in advance helps the contributors in prioritizing and refining their proposals.

-When an organization is arranging its first innovation challenges, it’s also essential to consider how the choice of the challenge may impact the cultural transformation of the organization and the relationships with its stakeholders.
-Often, it’s very tempting to target the first innovation competition at some ambitious problem that has been tried to solve for the last 10 years unsuccessfully.
+When you are arranging your first challenges, it's also essential to consider how the choice of the challenge may impact the cultural transformation of the organization and the relationships with its stakeholders.
+Often, it's very tempting to target the first competition at some ambitious problem that has been tried to solve for the last 10 years unsuccessfully.
 Unfortunately, the problem likely remains unsolved because it is a hard nut to crack.

-When the organization is new to innovating, the competition should be such that
+When the participants are new to collaborative innovation, the competition should be such that

-- the company needs the solutions and is therefore committed to implementing the best ones
+• the company needs the solutions and is therefore committed to implementing the best ideas

-When the challenge is formed with these specifications in mind, it will drive positive cultural change when many stakeholders or internal employees can participate.
-The change is emphasized when contributors see the best proposals implemented soon after the challenge ends.
+When the challenge is formed with these specifications in mind, it will drive positive cultural change when many stakeholders or internal employees participate.
+The change is emphasized when contributors see the best solutions implemented soon after the challenge ends.

 2. Decide the audience

-When the organization has gained experience, it makes sense to start involving external audiences.
+When the organization has gained experience, it makes sense to start involving external audiences and run an open innovation challenge.
 External audiences are especially good at spotting opportunities outside the organization's experience base.

 According to MIT Sloan Management review article, open innovation challenges often attract non-traditional contributors.
-On average these non-traditional innovators can not beat traditional experts.
+On average these non-traditional innovators can't beat traditional experts.
 However, they are more likely to develop high-value solutions due to the creation of more diverse proposals.

 Picture source: MIT Sloan Management Review - Spurring Innovation Through Competitions